fun33333/HDMS/Docs/05-Workflows-by-Role.md

    - All changes committed atomically

 5. **Next Steps:**
-   - If Requester confirms (Resolve) → Moderator will verify and close
+   - If requestor confirms (Resolve) → Moderator will verify and close
-   - If Requester requests rework → reopened
+   - If requestor requests rework → reopened

 **API:** `PATCH /api/v1/tickets/{id}/status` with `completed`